 The programme provides unique training opportunities to develop the skills and experience for current or prospective teachers, as well as those entering the wider UK workforce.
 Through the support of Language Assistants, language teachers are expected to plan and deliver their own lessons in the classroom, either with a full class or smaller groups.

-Since 1905, Language Assistants has been providing valuable opportunities for UK students and graduates to teach in classrooms around the world where they can promote the English language and engage in cultural exchange.
+Since 1905, Language Assistants have been providing valuable opportunities for UK students and graduates to teach in classrooms around the world where they can promote the English language and engage in cultural exchange.

 The reciprocal side of the programme brings in Modern Language Assistants to stimulate interest in language learning and cultural understanding within UK schools, colleges and Universities each year.